 It is natural for us to immediately look for a way to quickly resolve our fatty liver by following a protocol or ‘liver diet’ found online.

 But how long will we stay on it?
-Will that have us binging and stressing our liver even more when we fall off?
+Will that have us bingeing and stressing our liver even more, when we fall off?

-Like quick weight loss plans swinging from ‘being good’ to ‘binging’ due to feeling deprived or too restricted is the most likely scenario.
+Like quick weight loss plans swinging from ‘being good’ to ‘bingeing’ due to feeling deprived or too restricted is the most likely scenario.

-Also our mood can be negatively influenced if we go on overly restrictive diets.
-This is often due to sugar addiction withdrawl.
+Also, our mood can be negatively influenced if we go on overly restrictive diets.
+This is often due to sugar addiction withdrawal.
 (12)

-We are focused instead on finding YOUR Individual ROOT Causes First Using 4 Steps (There is a pdf below)
+We are focused instead on finding YOUR Individual Fatty Liver Causes First Using 4 Steps (There is a pdf below)

-Once you find your own personal root causes for excess sugar you’ll choose which to slowly swap out.
+Once you find your own personal most probable root causes, you’ll choose which items to slowly swap out.
 This way

 - You can see and pick the one(s) that have the biggest impact.

-- The changes will be lifestyle changes which will allow your liver to heal and stay well life long.
+- The changes will be lifestyle changes that will allow your liver to heal and stay well life long.

 What about Supplements